|Article and photographs by Paul Wright, 2018|

 The bridge at Finedon Road in Wellingborough was being replaced at this weekend, the crane at this site did stay in place for several days longer.

-Two remaining bridges were on the radar to be replaced later; one to the north near Isham, and the other one is near to Bedford.
+Three remaining bridges were on the radar to be replaced later; one to the north near Isham, and the other one is Bromham Road in Bedford, and the West bound bridge on the A45 was replaced over the period of early February to November 2019.

 Several generations of local families were rolling up to record this major time in the history of Irchester; after all the old bridge had been there for so many years.